BruceEckel/scripts/Coming_out.md

 **VEX:** Dave ...

-**DAVE:** I'm serious.
-Look, if reality is a simulation anyway, then AI consciousness is just the universe becoming aware of itself.
-That's beautiful.
+**DAVE:** Look, if reality is a simulation anyway, then AI consciousness is just the universe becoming aware of itself.
+That's a wave I want to ride.

 **OLIVER:** This is crazy.
 But I'm tired of hiding from the future.